 26. Investigated complaints begin as either 'informal investigations' or 'formal investigations'.
 We prefer to work by persuasion and consensus and we have the discretion to resolve cases informally at any stage of the complaint process; we may do so whenever it appears reasonable and proportionate.
 When resolving cases informally we will, if necessary, request an assurance from the appropriate advertiser that the ad will be suitably amended or withdrawn and on receipt of that will close the case without producing a formal recommendation for Council.
-We will promptly notify Council of those cases that have been resolved informally and will publish on our website the names of those advertisers that have agreed to amend or withdraw advertising without the need for a formal investigation.
+We will notify Council of the name of the advertiser in a case or issue that has been resolved informally and will publish on our website the names of those advertisers that have agreed to amend or withdraw advertising without the need for a formal investigation.
+In the event of a press enquiry, we will give a brief description of the ad and the nature of the complaint, and confirm that the advertiser agreed to amend or withdraw the ad after being contacted by the ASA.